-3See, however, the recent paper by Papaioannou and Siourounis (2004) for more positive results.
+&lt;sup>3See, however, the recent paper by Papaioannou and Siourounis (2004) for more positive results.

-Let us make the assumption that Western colonization affects current policies only (mainly) via the form of political institutions.
-Influence of Western colonization on a society is likely to show up in the political arrangements we observe post independence.
+Western colonization on a society should then be reflected in the political arrangements we observe post independence.
 Specifically, greater Western influence should show up in a greater probability of observing the same type of political arrangements in previous colonies as those observed in Western Europe, i.e., stable parliamentary democracies.
 Now suppose, in line with Acemoglu et al, that settler mortality is a good measure of Western influence.
-Under the identifying assumption the influence on current policies is only indirect, via the form of political institutions, settler mortality becomes a valid instrument for parliamentary democracy and/or age of democracy.
+Under the identifying assumption that the influence on current policies operates only via the form of political institutions, settler mortality becomes a valid instrument for parliamentary democracy and/or age of democracy.

-To achieve overidentification, I also use two additional historical instruments for constitutional arrangements,.
+To achieve overidentification, I also use two additional historical instruments for constitutional arrangements.
 These are constructed and motivated in detail by Persson and Tabellini (2003, 2004).
 They exploit different worldwide frequencies in the adoption of alternative constitutional features during different historical periods.
 Specifically, the indicator constitutional birth 51-80 is set to 1 if a country is democratic and its present electoral rule or form of government was introduced in the period 1951-80, and to 0 otherwise; constitutional birth 21-50 is defined accordingly with regard to the period 1921-50.

-Based on these arguments I adopt an estimation strategy that delves deeper than the first-stage estimates in Table 2, by treating political arrangements as endogenous when assesing their impact on current policies.
+Based on these arguments I adopt an estimation strategy that delves deeper than the first-stage estimates in Table 2, by treating political arrangements as endogenous when assessing their impact on current policies.
 The strategy is illustrated in Figure 3.
-As the figure shows, I still control for the identity of the colonizing power and continental location, and allow the share of European speakers and the predicted trade share to influence both structural policy and constitutional arrangements.
+I still control for the identity of the colonizing power and continental location, and allow the share of European speakers and the predicted trade share to influence both structural policy and constitutional arrangements.